ucczs/c_inline_assembly/README.md

 # c_inline_assembly
-Hello World in C with inline assembly and no standard library functions
+Hello World in C with inline assembly and no standard library functions for x86